LichtargeLab/EAML/README.md

 ## Usage

-It's highly recommended to run any pyEA-ML analysis inside a virtual environment, this is created from the install script.
+It is highly recommended to run any pyEA-ML analysis inside a virtual environment.

 See available commands:
 ```bash